-There is more to panini in Florence than l’Antico Vinaio.
-Places like Antico Vinaio are extremely famous thanks to a failproof recipe: thousands (13K+) of tripadvisor reviews mostly since they’ve been listed for ages, tasty albeit obnoxiously large panini and cheap wine all for under 5-10€.
+I’ll say it- there is more to panini in Florence than l’Antico Vinaio.
+And if you’re wondering why they are extremely famous, consider this failproof recipe: thousands (13K+) of tripadvisor reviews mostly since they’ve been listed for ages, larger-than-life panini and cheap wine all for under 5-10€.

-I am suspicious of the ingredients in terms of what’s actually in there and truffle sauces with 99% artificial flavor and 1% truffle extract.
-My personal tastes goes towards more artisan style eateries, where ingredient quality is emphasized.
-Not always, I do enjoy junk food too!
+I am suspicious of the ingredients in terms of what’s actually in their spreads and where they source their meats/cheeses from.
+My personal tastes goes towards more artisan style eateries, where ingredient sourcing/quality is emphasized.
+Not always thought, I do enjoy junk food from time to time!
 But I get a lot of questions “is Antico Vinaio really that good?”Yes- it is but in case you don’t want to wait in line for an hour, here are some alternatives.
 Continue Reading →